lab1092/blender-manual_ja/manual/textures/types/image.rst

 in an external paint program and tell the UV/Image Editor to Open that file as the texture, or you can create a New image and save it as the texture.

-If you want to start off by creating an image using an external paint program, you will want to save an outline of your UV faces by using the :guilabel:`Save UV Face Layout` tool located in the UVs menu.
+If you want to start off by creating an image using an external paint program, you will want to save an outline of your UV faces by using the *Save UV Face Layout* tool located in the UVs menu.
 This is discussed :doc:`here </textures/mapping/uv/applying_image#saving_an_outline_of_your_uv_layout>`.

 Creating an Image Texture
 -------------------------

 To create an image within Blender, you have to first create a :doc:`New Blank </textures/mapping/uv/applying_image>` Image with a uniform color or test grid.
 After that, you can color the image using the:

 - Vertex colors as the basis for an image
 - Render Bake image based on how the mesh looks in the scene

 After you have created your image, you can modify it using Blender's built-in :doc:`Texture Paint </textures/painting>` or any external image painting program.

 .. note:: See Texture in 3D View but does not Render